Lal Bahadur Shastri was born on October 2, 1904.

 As a minister without a portfolio, Shastri laid a foundation for Mangalore Port in 1964.

 When Jawaharlal Nehru died in office on 27 May 1964.
-Then Congress Party president K. Kamaraj made Lal Bahadur Shastri Prime Minister of India on 9 June.
+Congress Party president K. Kamaraj made Lal Bahadur Shastri Prime Minister of India on 9 June.

 During Lal Bahadur Shastri's time as Prime Minister, the Madras anti-Hindi agitation of 1965 took place.